-But when you mention "born again" most people think of the Christian term – and it's not always positive.
-In research that Bayside Church conducted last year, those that were outside of the church saw the term as fanatical, cultish, brainwashed, the vocal minority, a crutch, or as referring to the American Bible belt.
+But when you mention “born again”, most people think of the Christian term – and it’s not always positive.
+In research that Bayside Church conducted last year, those that don’t attend church saw the term as fanatical, cultish, brainwashed, the vocal minority, a crutch or as referring to the American Bible belt.

 Those that were in the church saw it as somewhat more positive: renewed in Jesus,

 Jesus as Saviour, saved, life-changing, forgiven/redeemed, freedom/new start and restored.
 Some in the church viewed “born again” less positively as meaning: I’ve arrived, powerfully divisive, misunderstood, polarising, confusing, confronting, severing ties, isolating, segmenting, or a 70s and 80s term.

 So, what is being born again really all about?
 It’s first found in the third chapter of the book of John in the Bible where Jesus is having a discussion with a senior Jewish leader, Nicodemus, who recognises Jesus as “a teacher who has come from God.”
 Jesus ignores the flattery and tells Nicodemus, “no one can see the kingdom of God unless he is born again.”
 Nicodemus understands the term because it was well known in the Hebrew culture of his day, but he was confused by Jesus’ use of it because Nicodemus had already been born again four times.

 There were six ways a person was considered born again in Jesus’ day: